Search

 Tips & notes

-• Using room temperature water to start boiling the pork belly helps draw out the gamey flavor, making the dish taste cleaner and more fragrant.
+• Use room temperature water when boiling the pork belly to help draw out gamey flavors.

-• Use a clay pot or heavy-bottomed pot for even heat distribution and to avoid burning the sauce during simmering and steaming.
+• Use a clay pot or heavy-bottomed pot for even heat distribution and better flavor development.

-• If you don’t have Shaoxing wine, dry sherry or a mild Chinese cooking wine can be used as substitutes.
+• Substitutes for Shaoxing wine: dry sherry or mild Chinese cooking wine work well.

 Leave a Comment